ReconJSON/ReconJSON/ServiceDescriptors/httpUrl.md

 ### httpUrl

-The `httpUrl` `ServiceDescriptor` SHALL be used to describe a single directory or file on a webserver.
-The `httpUrl` object strongly SHOULD be placed inside a list of element and correlated to the key `httpUrls` in the `serviceDescriptors` attribute of a `Service` object.
+The `httpUrl` `serviceDescriptor` SHALL be used to describe a single directory or file on a webserver.
+The `httpUrl` object strongly SHOULD be placed inside a list of element and correlated to the key `httpUrls` in the `serviceDescriptors` attribute of a `service` object.
 If attribute values are not known, they MUST NOT be included unless specified otherwise in the description below.
-The `httpUrl` `ServiceDescriptor` MAY be used to describe both HTTPS and HTTP protocol.
+The `httpUrl` `serviceDescriptor` MAY be used to describe both HTTPS and HTTP protocol.

-Both the `host` and `scheme` fields SHOULD be derived from the context (`Host` object and `Service` object respectively).
-However, if there is a case where a tool wishes to return only the ServiceDescriptor `httpUrl` then they may be used to describe the `Host` and `Service` to which this `httpUrl` belongs.
+Both the `host` and `scheme` fields SHOULD be derived from the context (`Host` object and `service` object respectively).
+However, if there is a case where a tool wishes to return only the serviceDescriptor `httpUrl` then they may be used to describe the `Host` and `service` to which this `httpUrl` belongs.

 The `httpUrl` object has the following attributes defined:
 * `type`* - MUST be the type of object.
-In this case, `ServiceDescriptor`
+In this case, `serviceDescriptor`
-* `name`* - MUST be the name of this `ServiceDescriptor`.
+* `name`* - MUST be the name of this `serviceDescriptor`.
 In this case, `httpUrl`.
 * `path`* - MUST be the relative path requested where path is defined by RFC 3986 section 4.2.
 MUST start with a slash.
 * `verb`* - MUST be the the HTTP Verb used in the request to this path.
 * `paramsContentType` - MUST be the format in which the `params` field is stored.
 The value of this field MUST be one of the following: application/x-www-form-urlencoded, multipart/form-data, application/json, or application/xml.